 We picked up our cruisers in the small town right outside the villa itself.
 Then jumped on our bikes with our baskets attached and headed to the market for picnic supplies.

 Every stall and shop is a different place you must stop.
-Wine, meat, cheese, pastries and finally the bread are all sold from different vendors.
-Then of course you must buy a crepe from the guy who bikes his stove around.
+Wine, meat, cheese, pastries and finally the bread are all sold by different vendors.
+Then, of course, you must buy a crepe from the guy who bikes his stove around.
 I'm pretty sure Paris has some of the most beautiful windows in the world.